theChopix/functional_programming_minitask/README.md

-## Heap with operation Insert
+## BuildHeap

-Task was to implement haskell program (in time limit) that could insert input data (integers) into heap structure using function 'enforce' to follow the heap rule after each pure insertion.
+Task was to make a haskell program (in time limit and without use of any external sources) implementing function 'buildHeap'.